Custom Web Applications

 Hosting and Development Platforms for Web Apps

-Blueberry primarily uses Microsoft tools for custom web application development – which means we use Microsoft Server 2014, which includes Microsoft IIS / ASP.NET as the web-server.
+Blueberry primarily uses Microsoft tools for custom web application development – which means we use a Microsoft Server, which includes Microsoft IIS / ASP.NET as the web-server.
 We generally use Microsoft SQL Server as the back-end database.

 We use Microsoft tools primarily because we believe they allow us to be more productive.
 We can write the system code using C#, which is a very modern and powerful language.